moktiksalgotra/project-premium-prediction/README.md

 # Key Features
 1. Data Cleaning and Preprocessing

--Address missing data, outliers, and inconsistencies.
+1.1 Address missing data, outliers, and inconsistencies.
--Use robust imputation and normalization techniques to prepare the dataset.
+2.2 Use robust imputation and normalization techniques to prepare the dataset.

 2.Exploratory Data Analysis (EDA)

--Identify patterns and correlations in the dataset.
+Identify patterns and correlations in the dataset.
 -Visualize relationships between predictors like BMI, smoking habits, and premium amounts.

 3. Feature Engineering